 The Liquitex Pouring Medium is a professional acrylic Pouring Medium of artist quality.
 The product was one of the first of its kind on the market.
 It was especially designed for acrylic painting and contains an acrylic polymer with high resin strength.

 Solo Goya Pouring Medium

-Also the Solo Goya pouring medium offers an excellent price-performance ratio.
-In our opinion, almost everything is right with this Acrylic Pouring Medium.
+The Solo Goya pouring medium also offers an excellent price-performance ratio.
+In our opinion, you get the most bang for your buck with this Acrylic Pouring Medium.

 Pouring Medium Recipes:

 - 2 parts vinyl glue

 - 1 part solo Goya Pouring Medium

 It is not possible to say conclusively which Acrylic Pouring Medium is really the best.
 Every artist will have a product that he or she prefers to work with, as well as those with which he or she does not want to work at all.
 You can only find out which medium is the right one for you by trying out the different products.
 Also, the technique you want to use decides which medium is the right one for you.
 If you use a technique where no cells are to be formed, you do not need a pouring medium that ensures a high cell formation.